All Exams Test series for 1 year @ ₹349 only

 2. Educational Qualification

-The minimum educational qualification required to apply for SSC CHSL 2025 is passing the 12th standard (10+2) or an equivalent exam from a recognized board or university.
+The minimum educational qualification required to apply for SSC CHSL 2026 is passing the 12th standard (10+2) or an equivalent exam from a recognized board or university.
 However, there are some additional requirements for specific posts:

-• For Data Entry Operator (DEO) in the Comptroller and Auditor General of India (CAG), candidates must have passed 12th Standard in the Science stream with Mathematics as a core subject.
+• For a Data Entry Operator (DEO) in the Comptroller and Auditor General of India (CAG), candidates must have passed 12th Standard in the Science stream with Mathematics as a core subject.

 Candidates awaiting their results or planning to complete their 12th standard exam by the last date of application submission are also eligible to apply, but they must produce proof of their qualification at the time of document verification.